galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >    - Takes longer to learn to use and less accessible to many users than a form driven GUI might be.
 >    - Manual XML editing required for selects and collections.
 >    - See the recommended next steps at the end of this tutorial for Planemo related training.
->    - The ToolFactory uses planemo to generate test data and to run the test.
+>    - The ToolFactory uses planemo to generate test data and to run the test in the companion `planemo_test` tool.
 > - Many Unix utilities (sed, awk...) are already available as IUC tools.
 >    - They are `generic` in the sense that a script is supplied at **run time** by the tool user.
 >    - The Lisp demonstration uses that model, but it may be desirable that one very specific script is "wrapped" as a reproducible tool.